Webhook

 - Authenticate using the OTP sent to your registered email

-- Once authenticated, you can view and copy your Webhook Signature Secret
+- Once authenticated, your Webhook Signature Secret will be displayed

 - Click "Hide" or navigate away to conceal the secret